canmom/canmom.github.io/fiction/pockethealer.md

 One night, she came to fuck me.
 I let her pull my breeches down, waited for her hands to move towards me.
 Then I placed my hand on her breast and reached inside and twisted and wrenched at all the nerves I could sense.

 She gasped, and tears came to her eyes, and her legs lost their strength so she fell to the floor.
 I climbed out of the bed and stepped lightly onto her collarbones, just one foot.
-She reached up to claw at my leg, anger in her eyes, so I broke the tendons of the humerus and coracobrachialis.
+She reached up to claw at my leg, anger in her eyes, so I broke the tendons of the pectoral and coracobrachialis.
 Her arms collapsed, limp.

 She stared up at me.
 Perhaps she thought she was going to die.
 But she did not plead and did not look away.